Movement for MS

 Read the full announcement via Georgetown University Medical Center here.

-is a dance class designed specifically for people living with multiple sclerosis.
+Movement for MS is a dance class designed specifically for people living with multiple sclerosis.
 In the welcoming and joyful environment of the dance studio, Movement for MS empowers participants to explore their movement potential in fun and creative ways while building community, collaboration, and physical confidence.

 Through this program, participants experience both cognitive and physical benefits of dance as well as the freedom of artistic expression.
 In addition to the positive changes the participants have experienced due to the program itself, they benefit from the community they have formed, built on shared experiences, information and advice on living with MS.